mparno/fenics-web/source/demos/pde/navier-stokes/python/documentation.rst

         # Update pressure boundary condition
         p_in.t = t

-We use the :python:class:`Progress` class to display a progress bar during the computation.
+We use the :py:class:`Progress` class to display a progress bar during the computation.
 We also remember to update the current time for the time-dependend pressure boundary value.